TBAYtoday City Guide Live Banner

 Nearby: Ybor City Wine Bar, The Ritz Ybor, SpookEasy Lounge, La France, Hotel Haya

 It’s hard to miss this giant marquee-style sign, especially when it’s lit up at night.
-Fun fact: The mall area has over a dozen restaurants/bars, from fine dining to brew pubs overlooking the historic row.
+Fun fact: The bustling area boasts more than a dozen restaurants and bars, from fine dining to brew pubs overlooking the historic row.

 Tampa Theatre